What do we mean by a great Software Testing Team?

 Why Do Some Software Testing Teams Fail And Others Succeed

-Is there any solution to this problem.
-The answer is Yes and No – depends on how the team members align themselves towards the common goal of the team, not at the cost of suppressing team members interest but working together with the common understanding of the problem at hand.
+Is there any solution to this problem?
+The answer is Yes and No depending on how the team members align themselves towards the common goal of the team, and not at the cost of suppressing the team members interest, thereby working together with the common understanding of the problem at hand.

-The success also depends on leadership attributes possessed by Test Lead – “Captain of the ship”.
+The success also depends on leadership attributes possessed by the Test Lead – “Captain of the ship”.

-The objective of this article is to help software test engineers or anyone who believes in teamwork, to understand the characteristics of the high-performance team and how to cultivate them in their teams.
+The objective of this tutorial is to help software test engineers or anyone who believes in teamwork, to understand the characteristics of the high-performance team and educate on how to cultivate them in their teams.

-The success of a team, in the long run, doesn’t depend on an individual who is considered “STAR” but depends on all who form clusters of stars that make a great team.
+The success of a team, in the long run, doesn’t depend on an individual who is considered as the “STAR” but depends on all who form clusters of stars that make a great team.

 Initial stage: Ask yourself the following question:

-Does the new team member know the reason he has been selected for the team?
+Does the new team member know the reason for which he has been selected for the team?

 New members of the team are often puzzled about their presence in the team.
 Although you may argue that he/she need not know the purpose and just work on the task assigned to him/her.
 Many higher management people make this mistake.